 Three new authors have signed ongoing contracts.
 This brings our total number of authors to 34, with 25 contracted to produce a title this coming year.

-38 new titles have been published on indiviidual contracts with authors, an increase of 5 over the same period last year.
+38 new titles have been published on individual contracts with authors, an increase of 5 over the same period last year.

-HEADING: Frankfurt Book Fair
+Frankfurt Book Fair

-As usual, we attended the Frankfurt Book Fair [ FOOTNOTE: Frankfurter Buchmesse website: http://www.book-fair.com/en/ ] in October.
-Thanks to all staff who helped prepare our stand and presantation, particularly those that did not get to go and have a holiday!
+As usual, we attended the Frankfurt Book Fair in October.
+Thanks to all staff who helped prepare our stand and presentation, particularly those that did not get to go and have a holiday!

 Those that did get to go had a great time, and by now we’ve all seen the photos of all the fun they had away from the office.
-If not, you can always ask Jenny Emelia for them – she’ll be more than happy to show them off for you! [ FOOTNOTE: Image by user JCS, Wikimedia Commons, under licence CC-BY-3.0 ]
+If not, you can always ask Jenny Emelia for them – she’ll be more than happy to show them off for you!

 Of course, it wasn’t all fun and games – there was some work in there as well.
 We’ve come away from the fair with reciprocal agreements with Rhinoceros Publishing in the UK and Narwhal Reading in Canada, which will be a big boost to our catalogue of titles.

-HEADING: New authors
+New authors

 The new authors we are bringing in this year are: